constellation-daq/Constellation/docs/satellites/_metric_header.md

 <!-- markdownlint-disable MD041 -->
 ## Framework Metrics

-This satellite inherits the following framework metrics from its base classes:
+This satellite provides the following metrics that are defined by the Constellation framework.